PolCarCat/mystara_arena_webpage/README.md

 -℠ : This is the unregistered service mark symbol, it is used to promote a brand or its services.
 -® : This is the registered trademark symbol.
 ```
+## *Free software license*
+A free software licnse grants the modification and restribution of a software.
+This actions are prohibited by copyrights laws but the owner of the rights of a software can remove these
+restrictions by acquiring a software license that will grant its modification/distribution.